Skip to navigation Skip to content

 • Lives with parents

-• 3 year bachelor’s degree that started on 1 August 2022
+• The study is a 3 year bachelor's degree that started on 1 August 2022

-• JSP basic rate is higher than YA, but Billy cannot remain on JSP as they are studying in a course over 12 months
+• JSP basic rate is higher than YA, but Billy cannot remain on JSP because they are studying in a course that is longer than 12 months

-• For student claim purposes, as a Centrelink managed customer, Billy is considered to have met JSP requirements up to the day before their YA claim was lodged
+• For student claim purposes, as a Centrelink managed customer with approved study, Billy is considered to have met JSP requirements up to the day before their YA claim was lodged

 Christy